The Birth of English Naval Superiority

 The English crown had established a navy second to none in northern waters.
 A large part of this achievement can be attributed to the rapid expansion of maritime trade.
 As oceanic travel increased this led to significant improvements in ship design which greatly enhanced the fighting power of the English fleet.
 As the use of cannon replaced boarding as the major naval tactic so the role of foot soldier in the fleet diminished and the role of seaman trained in gunnery increased.

-Two key roles of the Royal Navy are:
+Two key roles of the Royal Navy were:

 - Maintaining English control of the high seas, coastal seas and deep-water oceans